 Key Performance Indicators (KPIs) is a measure of how your teams are performing to meet the overall business goals and objectives.
 KPIs can be used to track the performance of the different functions within an organization as well as individual team members.
+Do you like to know the difference between KPI vs Metrics, read here.

 Other Definitions of KPI